skimlab/ccsbweb/blog/_posts/2022-04-20-CCSB-Seminar-Ramesh-Improving-Windows-Customer-Experience.md

 ## Abstract

-Microsoft Windows supports over one billion people across 200 countries.
+Microsoft Windows supports hundreds of millions of customers across numerous countries.
 In this talk, we will cover how data science and machine learning supports improvements to customer experiences with a focus on an end-to-end example on Windows updates.
 We will address the complexity of the space, challenges, illustrate techniques used and deployment of the techniques.